nene/komoot-challenge/README.md

   But to avoid using a 3rd-party react-related library, I did a custom simplified implementation of it.

+## What did I learn

+- Had not used the Drag'n'Drop API before.
+It worked surprisingly well.

 [icofont]: https://www.icofont.com/
 [online xml validator]: https://www.truugo.com/xml_validator/
 [classnames]: https://www.npmjs.com/package/classnames